7 Surefire Ways to Increase Sales This Holiday Season

 Local marketing.
 Local marketing can be impactful for small businesses.
 Consider taking out an ad in the local newspaper or on the radio.
 This can help drive foot traffic to your store — especially the customers who prefer to shop locally.

-6. Make the Most of Downtime
+6. Make the most of downtime.

 Although the holiday season can be hectic, some days will be busier than others.
 Take advantage of the lulls by using downtime for the tasks that need to be done.
 These can include: